Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ```

 ## Users
-1. To add new user
+1. To add new user.
 ```
 $ sudo addduser <name>
 ```